AN INTRODUCTION TO CARBON PRICING

 WHAT ARE THE AIMS OF CARBON PRICING?

 The base aim of carbon pricing is to fix the market failure: to ensure that people who profit from activities that cause harm pay for the cost of that harm.
-You can take an economic view, a sociological view, or a moral view – the outcome is the same: companies shouldn’t get the benefits without having to pay their fair share of the costs.
+The justifications for carbon pricing go way beyond basic fairness, though.
+Here are some examples:

 • It encourages innovation.
 Most organisations exist to make a profit and when something stands in the way of that, they’re pretty good at coming up with solutions.
 If the cost of production is higher because it more accurately represents the harms caused, companies have an incentive to invest in greener approaches.

 • It might be the way to get the best outcome.
 Alternatives to carbon pricing include a lot of decision-making by government.
 For instance, subsidising instead of taxing relies on the government making scientific, commercial, and technological decisions about which green approaches or initiatives are most viable and worthwhile.
-Carbon pricing allows the market to decide, and many people view this as the most efficient way to get things done.
+Carbon pricing allows the market to decide, and some people view this as the most efficient way to get things done.

 • It has a knock-on effect on individual decision-making.
 If carbon pricing makes carbon-intensive products more expensive, consumers have an incentive to opt for cheaper, greener alternatives – without relying solely on the bolstering of subsidies for green alternatives.

 • It’s cheaper.
 Requiring the market to pay for the harms it’s causing and thereby prompting innovation is thought to be the cheapest way to create progress in reducing carbon emissions.
-Subsidising green approaches is all well and good, but whilst carbon-intensive producers can still cause those harms for free, excessive carbon emission will continue.

 • It generates revenue that can be used for green initiatives.
 Subsidising green approaches is expensive, and carbon pricing can provide the funding.
 This way of raising funds – as opposed to general taxation – ensures that the people contributing most heavily to the climate crisis are those that pay.